 Transfer students have the same pass/no pass privileges and restrictions, but they must pass 30 semester hours of regularly grades courses at UNT Dallas to be eligible for graduation.

-Undergraduate students who enroll in the same course more than twice may be charged additional tuition amounts (see “Tuition for Repeated Undergraduate Hours” in the Tuition, Expenses, and Financial Aid section of this catalog).
+Further, undergraduate students who enroll in the same course more than twice may be charged additional tuition amounts (see “Tuition for Repeated Undergraduate Hours” in the Tuition, Expenses, and Financial Aid section of this catalog).

 Prior to enrolling in a repeated course, it is highly recommended that students consult with the Financial Aid Office and Student Financial Services for any possible financial liability.